New: The latest data on youth turnout is in

 In the latest version of Elections by the Numbers, students still explore the inquiry question “How does youth voting compare to that of other age groups?”
 They are then asked to think about trends in their school or community and what they mean.
 Finally, they compare voter turnout data for different age groups and try to predict trends for future elections.

-The resource was recently updated with data from the 2021 federal election.
-The table now allows students to compare 10 years of voter turnout data by age group.
-The graph shows voter turnout at federal elections from Confederation to 2021.
+The resource was recently updated with data from the 2025 federal election.
+The table now allows students to compare over a decade of voter turnout data by age group.
+The graph shows voter turnout at federal elections from Confederation to 2025.

 A new enhancement activity has been added by popular demand from teachers.
-Detailed sets of data on recent federal elections are now available to allow for a more in-depth analysis of voter turnout by age group.
-The data tables also allow students to compare voter turnout across provinces and territories: Are the same trends being observed throughout the country?
+For a more in-depth analysis of voter turnout by age group, invite students to examine Elections Canada’s interactive visualization tool on voter turnout.
+The tool also allows students to compare voter turnout across provinces and territories: Are the same trends being observed throughout the country?
 What can you observe about first-time voters?

 Youth voter turnout trends